Fossiel/ComfyUI-Fossiel-MultiGPU/README.md

 ## Support

 No support.
-Visit the original repo for support only on the latest version of the node pack.
+Visit the original repo for support **ONLY** on the latest version of the node pack.

 ## Credits